dmedri/roaster/README.md

 * proceed with a standard installation;
 * create virtual environments.

-Virtual Environments are a new kind of R deployment, inspired by Python virtualenv and implemented *as close as we can*.
+Virtual Environments are a new kind of R deployment.

 ## Support